cardano-community/koios-go-client/README.md

 ### Install

-It's highly recommended installing a specific version of koios-rest available on the [releases page](https://github.com/howijd/koios-rest-go-client/releases).
+It's highly recommended installing a latest version of koios-rest available on the [releases page](https://github.com/howijd/koios-rest-go-client/releases/latest).

 #### Install from Source